What to Bring and More

 *If you are unable to bring linens, you can rent them from Earthdance for $10.

 **Earthdance no longer provides towels for free.
 Please bring your own.
-This helps us cut back on the amount of laundry we do.
-But if needed you can rent towels at $2 each.
+If needed, you can rent towels at $2 each.

 ***New England weather is generally cold in the winter, with snow.
 In the spring, it can be quite muddy.
 Summer can be warm during the day and cool at night.
 Fall temperatures range from very warm to quite chilly.
 We advise checking the forecast while you pack.